BravoKolos/CurrencyConverter/README.md

 - DOM manipulation
 - Creating clear functions
 - Creating a responsive design
-- Web application that can be usefull
+- Web application that can be useful